WordPress MailChimp Subscriber Popup

 - In WordPress install and activate the Header and Footer Plugin.

 - In WordPress go to Settings -> Header and Footer.
-In the Page Head and Footer tab paste and save the MailChimp popup code to the Code to be added before the end of the page textarea.
+In the Page Head and Footer tab add and save the MailChimp popup code to the Code to be up before the end of the page textarea.

 - Open a text editor and paste the following into a new file

 Your subscriber popup form should now work when you load any page on your website.
-Keep in mind that the MailChimp popup is coded so that if a visitor subscribes or clicks the popup close button, the form won’t be shown to them again (i.e. don’t fall into the trap of thinking the popup doesn’t work when it actually does).
+Keep in mind that the MailChimp popup is with codes so that if a visitor subscribes or clicks the popup close button, the form won’t appear to them again (i.e. don’t fall into the trap of thinking the popup doesn’t work when it actually does).
 The form remembers not to show the popup again via the use of a cookie therefore clearing cookies from your browser will force the popup to show again.